sertansenturk/tdd_demo/README.md

 ----------

+## Good development practices

+Below we are assuming that you are using [git](https://en.wikipedia.org/wiki/Git) and you are familiar with the terminology.
+If you are not using `git` yet, start already!!

+As a good practice, never do development on your `master` branch, unless you are working on a `hot-fix`.
+You should open a new branch for each ticket/task.
+Once you are finished create a `pull request` (PR) to merge your branch, instead of merging directly.
+PRs are quite useful for reviewing your code & getting approval/suggestions from others.

+If your code is used by many people, you should care for the stability.
+For this reason, you should properly version the code as you do further development.
+It is good idea to follow the `MAJOR.MINOR.PATCH` pattern of [semantic versioning](https://semver.org/) for versioning.
+Another complementary approach is to have a `development` branch, where your PRs are merged to instead of `master`.
+Once the `dev` branch is has ameaningful amount of changes and it tested thoroughly, you can increment the package version, and merge `dev` to `master` with a PR.

 ## Unit tests

 In test-driven development, you initially start with unit tests and later work on the solution.
 This way, you can ensure that your implementation is well-thought, and it fulfils the requirements.